 • 2 weeks or more before the event, you will receive a full refund of your registration fees unless costs were incurred by Paradox Sports; in that case, we may retain 10% of your registration fee.

 • Less than 2 weeks before the event and we cannot fill your spot, you will be charged 50% of the registration fee.

 • Without notice (no-show) your registration fee is non-refundable and we will retain the full fee.

 • For cancellations due to emergency situations and special cases, please contact us to discuss options.
 We will work with you for the best solution.

 Our infamous Got Stump fundraiser is Saturday night in Ouray!
-Who will receive the Got Stump award in 2020!?
 This award is given each year to an adaptive climber in the Paradox Sports community who is going above and beyond to prove what is possible and encourages others to push their limits as well.